maartendoth/crosstalk/README.md

 The note_ids are only of important when processing the final results.
 But are for now it doesn't matter if the get messed up or missing.

+## website
+each *.csv will be listed as an separate flashcard deck at https://omniglot.nl/flashcards

 ## ToDo list
+- create a program to split the TTS audio file per phrase.
-play with [Leitner learning method](https://github.com/certificationy/flashcards) to see if its usefull enough to incorparate.
+- play with [Leitner learning method](https://github.com/certificationy/flashcards) to see if its usefull enough to incorparate.

 ## github